birthdaychild/birthdaychild/README.md

 **Iwec: “Interact with Extreme Caution, I'm not feeling in a good mood at all, mostly very mad, I won't lung at you for interacting dw.
 Just be careful with what you say.”**

-**upset: “This is also VERY rare, I'm mostly not sensitive, so something must have clenches my heart realy badly.”**
+**Upset: “This is also VERY rare, I'm mostly not sensitive, so something must have clenches my heart realy badly.”**

 **Sa: “Semi Afk, I'm just multitasking.”**

-**Nv: “Non Verbal, Won't talk at all.”**
+**Nv: “Non Verbal, won't talk at all.”**

-**Sv: “Semi Verbal, 50/50 of talking and not..”**
+**Sv: “Semi Verbal, 50/50 of talking and not.”**

 **V: “I'll Talk A LOT here.”**